argent-smith/mirage-presentation-server/README.md

 NB: Merlin is being installed as a development dependency.
 You may need it if you want to play with the sources.
 Othewise it may be omitted.

+## NB: the slides

+I've added some slides in `presentation` dir so you can see how I presented this experiment on **f(by)** conference.
+And, btw, may you teach me how to avoid that crazy console output colouring in `remark`?